 In our family, svestkove knedliky was served as a full dinner -- even though it seems more like a breakfast, lunch or side.
-We'd do it with plums, peaches, apricots, or cherries, and covered in lots of butter and sugar (a simultaneous eek!
+We'd do it with plums, peaches, apricots, or cherries, and covered in lots of butter and sugar (a simultaneous eek! and yay!).

-).
 It was THE dinner treat when staying with grandparents or on special occasions.
 I'm on a current mission to make this part of my dinner rotation at home...

 Here's a recipe passed down in a Czechoslovak pastry cookbook copyright 1952 by Charlotte G. Masaryk Society, NY, NY (my edition published by F. Pancner, Inc., Berwyn, IL):

 Mix egg with butter and milk.
 Add salt.
 Sift flour on a board and add first mixture, kneading until smooth.
 Cut dough into small pieces and wrap evenly around the fruit (make sure to pre-pit your fruit!).
 Seal well all around.
 Drop dumplings in a large pan of boiling salted water and cook for about 8 minutes.
 Do not overcook.
 Remove from water immediately, sprinkle with melted butter and keep in a colander over hot water until ready to serve.
 Arrange on a platter, sprinkle with some more melted butter and sugar.
 Crumbled pot cheese, ground poppy seed or bread crumbs fried in butter can be used for topping.